virgesmith/inexmo/README.md

 # Inline Extension Modules

-Write and execute C or C++ inside your Python code!
+Write and execute superfast C or C++ inside your Python code!
 Here's how...

 Write a function definition **in python**, add the `compile` decorator and put the C++ implementation in a docstr: